 The Company capitalizes payments it makes for licensed products when the payment relates to an FDA-approved product and the cost is recoverable based on expected future cash flows from the product.
 The cost is amortized on a straight-line basis over the estimated useful life of the product commencing on the approval date in accordance with Accounting Standards Codification ("ASC") 350 - Intangibles - Goodwill and Other.
 In November 2021, the Company purchased the rights for its Carglumic Acid product for \$3,250 and that cost is being amortized over ten years.
 A \$750 payment related to the approval of Biorphen had been capitalized in 2019 and that cost was being amortized over five years.
-As a result of the Biorphen sale to Dr. Reddy's Laboratories S.A. ("Dr. Reddy's") (see Note 11), amortization of that asset was accelerated to record \$275 of expense in June 2022 with \$75 remaining to be amortized through December 31, 2022.
-A \$750 payment related to the approval of Rezipres had been capitalized in Q1 2022 and that cost was being amortized over five years.
+As a result of the Biorphen sale to Dr. Reddy's Laboratories S.A. ("Dr. Reddy's") (see Note 11) in June 2022, amortization of that asset was accelerated to record \$275 of expense in June 2022 and the remaining \$75 of expense in the last six months of the year ended December 31, 2022.
+A \$750 payment related to the approval of Rezipres had been capitalized over five years.
 As a result of the sale to Dr. Reddy's, amortization of the Rezipres asset was accelerated to record the remaining \$738 in the three-month period ended June 30, 2022.
 In September 2022, the Company purchased the rights for its Betaine Anhydrous product for \$2,000 and that cost is being amortized over five years.
-The intangible assets, net on the Company's balance sheet reflected \$1,777 of accumulated amortization as of September 30, 2022.
-The Company recorded \$135 and \$1,398, respectively, of amortization expense for the three and nine months ended September 30, 2022 and 2021, the Company reclassified certain amortization for these products for each of the five years from 2022 to 2026 and thereafter.
+The intangible assets, net on the Company's balance sheet reflected \$2,177 of accumulated amortization as of March 31, 2023.
+The Company recorded \$181 and \$131, respectively, of amortization expense for the three months ended March 31, 2023 and 2022.
+The table below shows the estimated remaining amortization for these products for each of the five years from 2023 to 2027 and thereafter.

-Year Amortiza ation Expense
+Year rtization spense

-Remainder of 2022 \$ 219
+Remainder of 2023 \$ 544

-2023 725

 2024 725

 2025 725

 2026 725

+2027 608

-Thereafter 1,854
+Thereafter 1,246

-Total estimated amortization expense \$ 4,973
+Total estimated amortization expense \$ 4,573